King Abdullah Inaugurates Power Plant

 The project’s main goal is to meet the electricity needs of the country in an economically and environmentally sustainable way, in order to contribute to the economical well-being of the population of Jordan.
 This project has been financed by the International Bank for Reconstruction and Development (IBRD).
 The new power plant was built by AED Jordan PSC, a company owned by a consortium formed by AES Oasis Ltd. Company(Cayman Islands) and Mitsui Co.
 Ltd. (Japan), which also built another power plant in Mafraq.

-Tagged Abdullah II, Industry.
+Tagged Abdullah II of Jordan, Industry.